magicweaver78/Cloudflare-DDNS-Universal-NIX-Updater/README.md

 <a name="SynologyDSM_HowTo" />

 ### Synology DSM
-These steps are specific for Synology NAS users only and may not work on other Synology devices.
+These steps are specific for Synology NAS users only running DSM 7.x and may not work on other Synology devices.

   1. Create the `A` and `AAAA` record names in your Cloudflare account just remember that that...
      | RECORD TYPE | SUGGESTED INITIAL VALUE | DESCRIPTION |